lumeland/lume.land/docs/getting-started/reuse-layouts.md

 ---
-step: 4
+title: Reuse your layouts
-title: Use the same layout by multiple pages
+description: Create a single layout used by multiple pages
+order: 4
 ---

 In the previous step we learn to define variables in the pages that can be used